raphael-hascoet/codeclub-scratch-to-py-sheets/index.md

 These self-paced worksheets help students learn Python using py5 (Python version of Processing).
 Each worksheet uses visual feedback and game-like projects to make programming concepts concrete and fun.

+## 🔧 Before You Start

+**First time here?** Start with: [Setup Guide - Installing Thonny & py5](setup-thonny)

+This guide will help you and your parents install everything you need to start coding!

 ## 📚 Available Worksheets

 - Sheet 1 : [Click the Circle](worksheets/sheet-1-click-the-circle) - Your first game !